Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Well.
 The team didn’t need telling twice.
 They pressed their advantage forward toward the objective, tackling and bludgeoning their way forward with more than a little satisfied glee.
 The regular Hunters were almost disappointingly easy targets to service.
 Regaari in particular seemed almost darkly *gleeful* as they advanced through the final group of hapless pawns.
 He clawed one, spun around and *back-handed* another so hard it had instantly died, then flowed through to fourpaw and hit the wall right as the gravity changed yet again.

 He seemed to be predicting when it happened, too.
 Or maybe that was Walsh’s overactive imagination.
-In any case, they reached the command center, the funhouse was over…
+In any case, they reached the command center, the funhouse was over...

 Walsh caught his breath and considered things.
 They were here as much to capture the Alpha as to take the ship and the Whitecrests had already done it, pouncing over their comparatively larger cousins, springing off the ceiling and walls and disabling the hulking monster’s cybernetic limbs with sticky micro-charges and precision fusion claw slices.
 What little flesh it had left was twitching and snarling its futile rage at them from the prison they’d made of its own wargear.